Hello! This is your tech guide, always ready to sharply dissect the latest trends in the IT industry. π

 4. Three Core Elements of Platform Engineering π

-Platform Engineering is not simply “renaming the operations team.”
+Platform Engineering is not just “renaming the operations team.”
 The philosophy is different.

 β Product Mindset π

 Platform engineers view internal developers as ‘customers.’
-They consider, “Will our customers (developers) find this platform convenient?”
-The goal is not to force them to use it, but to make it so convenient that they choose to use it.
+They ponder, “Will our customers (developers) find this platform convenient?”
+The goal is to make it so convenient that developers want to use it, not are forced to.

 β‘ Golden Path β¨